qetdr/research-data-pipeline/README.md

-# Data Pipeline for Exploring the Scientific Activities with the Computer Science Domain
+# Data Pipeline for Exploring the Scientific Activities within the Computer Science Domain
 A Capstone Project for the *Data Engineering* (LTAT.02.007) course.

 The aim of the present project is to develop an end-to-end data pipeline for analytic queries.